I want to talk to you today about the best way to build muscle.

 Despite this, there are plenty of people out there who see soreness as the objective.
 If my muscles are sore, they think to themselves, the workout must have been a good one.

-A training session that forms part of a program designed to stimulate some kind of physiological improvement will sometimes leave you feeling sore the next day.
+A training session that forms part of a program designed to stimulate muscle growth will sometimes leave you feeling sore the next day.
 But that very same training program will sometimes include workouts that do not produce the same level of soreness.

 In other words, muscle soreness isn’t a reliable indicator that a particular workout has been an effective one.